COAST-Lab/Open-Water-Level/Firmware/readme.md

 This section will help you set up Visual Studio Code and Particle Workbench, two important platforms you'll need for the following exercises.

 1. Download Visual Studio (the one with the blue icon, not purple) [here](https://code.visualstudio.com/).
-2. Download Particle Workbench [here](https://www.particle.io/workbench/) and create an account using your email address of choice (select 'Education' if applicable).
+2. Download Particle Workbench [here](https://www.particle.io/workbench/) and create an account using your email address of choice (select 'Education' for account type if applicable).
 Make sure you have Visual Studio installed prior to running the installer.
 	- The installer says that it will install Visual Studio (VS) along with Particle, but this does not work properly and will fail if VS is not installed first.
 3. Log into Particle on Visual Studio if it doesn’t automatically (this is important because you won’t be able to install necessary libraries without being logged in).

 ## Useful features
-This section lists some features that will be helpful in the following exercises.
+This section lists some commands and programming features that will be helpful in the following exercises.

 1. Open the Particle Command Palette: Ctrl+Shift+P on Windows; or select the 'view' tab -> Command Palette; or click the 'Launch Command Palette' button on the 'welcome' tab).
 2. In the top right corner, there are some important symbols in white circles:
 	- Compile: checkmark
 	- Flash: lightning bolt
-3. These symbols will be used later to compile and flash code (importing code to the Boron device).
+3. These symbols will be used later to compile and flash code (i.e. importing code to the Boron device).
 4. Keep this in your back pocket, but don't use it yet: in cases where the Boron stops responding as expected or displaying error LED sequences, you may need to restore the device.
 Particle has an online, USB-based option here: [https://docs.particle.io/tools/device-restore/device-restore-usb/](https://docs.particle.io/tools/device-restore/device-restore-usb/).

 ## Common problems
 This section lists some common problems you may encounter in the following exercises and how to address them.

-Skip this section for now and try **Practice Code with Boron** first.
+Skip this section for now and try the **Practice Code with Boron** section first.
 Refer back to this list if you encounter problems.
 1. If you receive a "No Device Found" or "Serial Time Out" message when using "Particle: Identify" ...
 First, double-check that you have selected Boron in the bottom right bar, have selected the correct OS version 4.2.0, and put the device in listening mode (by pressing and holding the Mode button until the LED blinks blue).
 If those settings are correct, try restarting your computer.
 2. If you have problems in **Practice code with Boron and Adalogger** ...
 If Initializing SD Card and initialization failed, check that the micro SD card is empty.
 Plug it into your computer, open the SD card, and delete every file on it.